From the planar limit to M-theory

-The 't Hooft large-$N$ limit provides us with various techniques to understand non-perturbative aspects of quantum field theories.
-Our message in this paper is that they can be straightforwardly extended to a far stronger 't Hooft coupling region for a wide class of large-$N$ gauge theories.
-This extension can have many applications, especially to string/M-theory.
+\paragraph{Discussions.---} The planar large-$N$ limit provides us with various techniques to understand nonperturbative aspects of quantum field theories.
+Our message in this Letter is that they can be straightforwardly extended to a far stronger coupling region for a wide class of large-$N$ gauge theories.
+This extension can have many applications, especially to string theory and M theory.
+Even when the analytic continuation does not work, it is possible that nice features of the planar limit survive.
 For example it would be fantastic if the integrability in the planar sector can be generalized to the M-theory limit.
-It is also interesting to extend the Eguchi-Kawai equivalence \cite{Eguchi:1982nm}, which claims the equivalence between field theories and matrix models in the 't Hooft limit, to the very strongly coupled region.
-It enables us to study strongly coupled region of various supersymmetric gauge theories including the 4d ${\cal N}=4$ SYM \cite{Ishii:2008ib} and ABJM \cite{Hanada:2009hd} on computers (see \cite{Honda:2012ni} for a test of this method in the very strongly coupled large-$N$ limit).
-Our proposal would also be useful for large-$N$ QCD;\footnote{ In asymptotically free theories including QCD, changing the 't Hooft coupling with $N$ just amounts to changing the energy scale with $N$. } for example the finite density region would be interesting to investigate, because the color superconductor does not exist in the 't Hooft large-$N$ limit.
+It is also interesting to extend the Eguchi-Kawai equivalence \cite{Eguchi:1982nm} to the very strongly coupled region.
+Our proposal would also be useful for large-$N$ quantum chromodynamics (QCD)\footnote{ In asymptotically free theories, including QCD, changing the 't Hooft coupling with $N$ just amounts to changing the energy scale with $N$. }; for example, the finite density region would be interesting to investigate, because the color superconductor does not exist in the 't Hooft large-$N$ limit.
+It would also be possible that a similar simplification takes place other field theories than gauge theories.

-Behind this smooth connection between the 't Hooft large-$N$ limit and the very strongly coupled large-$N$ limit, it is natural to expect that nice properties of the $1/N$-expansion like the uniform convergence underlies.
+It is natural to expect that nice properties of the $1/N$ expansion such as the uniform convergence, underlies this smooth connection between the 't Hooft large-$N$ limit and the very strongly coupled large-$N$ limit.
 It would be worthwhile to understand the mathematical properties of the large-$N$ gauge theories more deeply.

-It may also be possible that the planar dominance does not hold in some theories and/or in a part of the parameter region (for example, in the matrix models of noncritical string theories, contributions from the nonplanar sectors do exist and are crucial when we take the double scaling limit).
-Although it prevents us from using nice results in the 't Hooft limit, it might lead us to a double scaling limit where the quantum string effects survive.